 Sixth Form students are expected to display exemplary behaviour, attendance, undertake service and act as exemplary role models to the younger students.

-We invite any external candidates and their families interested in attending Sixth Form to our Sixth Form Information Evening on Tuesday 28 February 2023 from 7pm-8pm.
+We invite any external candidates and their families interested in attending Sixth Form to our Sixth Form Information Evening on Wednesday 21 February 2024 from 4.30pm-5.30pm.

 We especially welcome students from schools where there is no Post-16 provision or where their school does not offer a course they wish to undertake.
 We also look favourably at applications from students coming from other integrated schools.